L'Humanité: Pre-World War II

-When the Socialists split at the 1920 Tours Congress, the Communists took control of L'Humanité.
-Therefore, it became a communist paper despite its socialist origin.
-The PCF has published it ever since.
-The PCF owns 40 per cent of the paper with the remaining shares held by staff, readers and "friends" of the paper.
+When the SFIO split at the 1920 Tours Congress, the Communists took control of L'Humanité, which became the official organisation of the French Communist Party (PCF), despite its socialist origins, while the SFIO retained control of the minor daily Le Populaire.
+The PCF has published it ever since and owns 40% of the paper with the remaining shares held by staff, readers and "friends" of the paper.
 The paper is also sustained by the annual Fête de l'Humanité, held in the working class suburbs of Paris, at Le Bourget, near Aubervilliers, and to a lesser extent elsewhere in the country.